Lut99/opstring/README.md

 For a complete overview of what the library has to offer, check the [wiki](https://github.com/Lut99/opstring/wiki) page.

 ## Dependencies
-The OpString class only depends on the [`unicode-segmentation`](https://docs.rs/unicode-segmentation/latest/unicode_segmentation/) package.
+The OpString library only depends on the [`unicode-segmentation`](https://docs.rs/unicode-segmentation/latest/unicode_segmentation/) package.

 ## Contribution
 Do you have a suggestion, bugfix or something you don't like?
 Let it know by creating an issues in the [issues](https://github.com/Lut99/opstring/issues) page, and we'll look into it as soon as we can.